GoLearnToCode/kiei924-winter17-chicago/weeks/2/homework.md

 - **Use your own CSS in addition to Bootstrap, in order to customize the look of your site.
 Override at least 3 of Bootstrap's style rules.**
 - Use Font Awesome and/or Google Fonts to add custom typography/icongraphy to your site.

-Commit and sync your changes to your Github account no later than 11:59pm on Thursday.
+Commit and sync your changes to your Github account no later than 11:59pm on Tuesday.